 Destination guests generally purchase our higher-priced lift ticket products and utilize more ancillary services such as ski school, dining and retail/rental, as well as lodging at or around our resorts.
 Destination guest visitation is less likely to be impacted by changes in the weather, but can be more impacted by adverse economic conditions or the global geopolitical climate.
 In-State guests tend to be more value-oriented and weather sensitive.
 We offer a variety of season pass products for all of our ski resorts, marketed towards both Destination and In-State guests.
 Our season pass product offerings range from providing access to a combination of our resorts to our Epic Season Pass that allows pass holders unlimited and unrestricted access to all six of our ski resorts.
-Our season pass products provide a value option to our guests, which in turn assists us in developing a loyal base of customers who commit to ski at our resorts generally in advance of the ski season and typically ski more days each season at our resorts than those guests; and generates additional ancillary spending.
+Our season pass products provide a value option to our guests, which in turn assists us in developing a loyal base of customers who commit to ski at our resorts generally in advance of the ski season and typically ski more days each season at our resorts than those guests who do not buy season passes.
+As such, our season pass program drives strong customer loyalty; mitigates exposure to many weather sensitive guests; and generates additional ancillary spending.
 In addition, our season pass products attract new guests to our resorts.
 All of our season pass products, including the Epic Season Pass, are sold predominately prior to the start of the ski season.
 Season pass revenue, although primarily collected prior to the ski season, is recognized in the Consolidated Statement of Operations ratably over the ski season.
 For the 2010/2011, 2009/2010 and 2008/2009 ski seasons approximately 35%, 35% and 34%, respectively, of total lift revenue recognized was comprised of season pass revenue.